CodeClimbersIO/rust_tracking_prototype/Readme.md

 - `src/`: Source code for the project.
   - `main.rs`: Main entry point of the program.
 - `bindings/`: Bindings for the project.
-  - `macos/`: MacOS bindings written in Swift.
+  - `macos/`: MacOS bindings written in Objective-C.
-- `scripts/`: Scripts for the project.
+  - `windows/`: Windows bindings written in C.
-  - `build-mac.sh`: Builds the MacOS dylib.
+- `build.rs`: Build the C and Objective-C code for linking in the Rust code.